raspberrypilearning/mission-space-lab-creator-guide/en/step_1.md

 ## Introduction
 This guide is designed to help you and your team create your program for Mission Space Lab 2023/24.
 In this Mission, your task is to create a program that will gather data using an Astro Pi computer's sensors and camera and use this data to calculate the speed at which the International Space Station (ISS) is travelling.
 We will provide you with lots of supporting materials to help you write and develop your program, including an example project using historical photos.
-Then, we will help you to adapt and test your program so that it can run for 10 minutes on board the ISS and produce a value for the speed of the ISS, in real time.
+We will also help you to adapt and test your program so that it can run for 10 minutes on board the ISS and produce a value for the speed of the ISS, in real time.

 This is not a complete step-by-step guide on how to create a program that will solve the problem posed in this Mission.
 You and your team will need to come up with ideas and solutions and work out how to implement them.